 Journal names should be abbreviated according to the List of Title Word Abbreviations link:

 or alternatively the Journal Titles and Abbreviations link:

-Manuscripts are to be submitted via the online submission site accessed via http://ees.elsevier.com/cnf.
-All manuscripts originating in the Americas, Australia and Oceania, Middle East (except Iran), and all of Asia (except China) should be sent to Professor Fokion N. Egolfopoulos, while those originating elsewhere (Europe, Africa, China, and Iran) should be sent to Dr. Philippe Dagaut.
+Manuscripts are to be submitted via the online submission site accessed via https://www.editorialmanager.com/cnf.
+All manuscripts originating in the Americas, Australia and Oceania, France, Germany, Russia, Middle East (except Iran), and all of Asia (except China) should be sent to Professor Fokion N. Egolfopoulos, while those originating elsewhere from Europe (except France and Germany), Africa, China, and Iran should be sent to Dr. Thierry Poinsot.

 Manuscript structure and format:

 Manuscripts are to be uploaded using a self-prepared pdf file, which will be used for the reviewing process.
 The pdf file should include all text, figures, and tables.
 The figures and tables need to be embedded into the text during the original and revised manuscript submissions to facilitate the review process.
 If a manuscript is accepted, it will be necessary to send the original source files in which the figures need to be removed from the text and either appear at the end of the manuscript or be submitted individually with the appropriate figure number and caption attached to them.
 Authors, Reviewers, and Editors will send and receive all correspondence by email and no paper correspondence is necessary.
 If the manuscript cites any article that is "in press" or is "submitted for publication", then that cited article should be sent as an additional pdf file (as "additional material").

 If you upload any additional files, please include at the beginning of each file a title page that gives a short description of the content.
 This facilitates distinguishing between your manuscript and the additional material.

 The following categories of submissions will be considered for publication: